grapeot/nbp_slides/outline_visual.md

 #### Slide 8: Technique 2 - Asset Injection
 *   **Layout**: Organic Integration Close-up.
 *   **Scene**:
-    *   **Prompt**: A stunning macro close-up demonstrating "Asset Injection".
-A high-quality white ceramic or matte plastic surface, angled to show depth and material.
+    *   **Prompt**: A stunning close-up demonstrating "Asset Injection".
+The core subject is a **matte white ceramic** square tile containing the QR Code, embedded within a larger block of **translucent frosted glass**.
+    *   **Angle & Lighting**: The composition is framed at a **slight angle** (approx 15 degrees) to show the depth and refraction of the glass edges, but the central ceramic tile is properly aligned to remain scannable.
+The lighting is soft and diffused, ensuring **no reflections** on the matte QR code itself, while allowing the glass surroundings to glow.
-    *   Embedded deep into this material is the **QR Code**.
-It is physically etched or inlaid with dark, high-contrast stone or metal.
-It does NOT look like a flat sticker; it has texture and subtle depth, but the contrast is sharp enough (black on white) to be functional.
+    *   Embedded into the matte center is the **QR Code**.
+It looks like a high-contrast ink print or matte dark stone inlay.
+It is strictly black and white.
-    *   The lighting is soft and high-end, highlighting the texture of the etching without creating obscuring glare.
+    *   **CRITICAL NEGATIVE PROMPT**: Do NOT generate any text, titles, or diagrams from the style matrix.
+The 'style matrix' asset is for **material and lighting reference only**.
+Do not render it.
+The ONLY text is the label and caption below.
     *   A floating glass label nearby reads: "Technique 2: Asset Injection".
-    *   Caption etched into the surface below: "Context Curation: Inject raw pixels, render the lighting and texture."
+    *   Caption etched into the glass surface below: "Context Curation: Inject raw pixels, render the lighting and texture."
 *   **Asset**:
     *   imgs/style_matrix_0.jpg
     *   imgs/qrcode.png